 The Security Studies program, which leads to the M.A. degree, is professionally oriented and designed for students who intend to pursue a career in the security community.
 The program’s curriculum and standards are structured to encourage student development in those areas most likely to lead to a successful career in the field.

-Our curriculum offers students the opportunity to specialize in seven areas of security studies: intelligence, international security, military operations, science and technology, terrorism and substate violence, unconventional weapons and non-proliferation, and U.S. national security policy.
+Our curriculum offers students the opportunity to specialize in six areas of security studies: intelligence, international security, military operations, science and technology, terrorism and substate violence, and U.S. national security policy.
 The concentrations are broad enough to allow students to tailor their course choices to meet their academic and professional interests.
 The program offers the option of attending part-time or full-time.

 Instructors are drawn from the university’s graduate faculty and augmented by experts from the federal government, the private sector and non-profit organizations.
 Diversity in the classroom is furthered through the student body, which is a mix of military personnel, mid-career level professionals, international students and newly minted B.A. and B.S. degree holders.